tanwarsatya/tanwarsatya.github.io/content/posts/technology/scripting kubernetes-the-hard-way/index.md

   ![verify cluster](img/verify-cluster.gif "verify cluster")

 :boom: Awesome you should have a working cluster now.
 Sometimes the nodes may have a status not ready when you use lower configuration for your Linux nodes.
 Give it some time and use the kubectl to get the node status in 2-3 minutes.
 The script updated the local kubeconfig so that you can use kubectl from WSL shell.
 Once you have a working cluster feel free to experiment and tinker with ***[variables.sh](https://github.com/tanwarsatya/k8s-bare-metal/blob/main/variables.sh)*** file and other scripts in different folders to get a better understanding of the steps required to install kubernetes manually.
+Scripts can be executed again to reset the cluster to initial state.
+In case for any reason if cluster is not showing ready status, please try to run the scripts again as that fixes any intermittent issue with the installation.
+You can also run individual scripts as well to just install the specific component and verify them at your own pace.
+Fork the repo and change the scripts to learn more.

 ## Summary